ertrzyiks/golem0/docs/index.md

 Framework dedicated for Arduino

 It is lightweight and easy to integrate with existing code by design.
-Let you write well organized code for
+Let you write well organized code and easier model communication between components.

 ## Installation